EmreOkucu/PolkadotRustBootCamp/README.md

 # PolkadotRustBootCamp
 These are the files for Patika.dev Polkadot Rust Bootcamp Assignments They are written in Rust
-For the assignment see "week_one"
+For the assignments see "week_one" and "week_two"